batocera-linux/batocera.linux/batocera-Changelog.md

 ### Dev
 - linux kernel for x86_64 to 6.5
 - linux kernel for RPI to 6.1.47
-- linux kernel for most ARM SBCs to 6.1.51
+- linux kernel for most ARM SBCs to 6.1.55
 - linux kernel for Rockchip RK3566/RK3568 to 6.4.12
+- linux kernel for S812 to 6.3
 - xf86-video-amdgpu to 23.0.0
 - xf86-video-ati to 22.0.0
 - xwayland to 23.1.2